Narragansett Open

-The Narragansette Pier Open was a tennis tournament first established in 1885 at Narragansette Pier Courts, Narragansett, Rhode Island, United States that ran until 1909.
+The Narragansett Open was a tennis tournament founded in 1885 as the Narragansett Pier Open and played at the Narragansett Pier Courts, Narragansett, Rhode Island, United States that ran until 1909.

 History

-The Narragansette Pier Open was a tennis tournament first established in 1885 at the Narragansette Pier Courts, Narragansett, Rhode Island, United States.
+The Narragansett Pier Open was a tennis tournament first established in 1885 at the Narragansett Pier Courts, Narragansett, Rhode Island, United States.
 In 1894 the new Point Judith Country Club was established and took over responsibility for hosting the Narragansette Pier Open. the tournament ran until 1909.